-The Code Enforcement Board (CEB)/Special Magistrate (SM) process was created and is operated pursuant to Florida Statutes Chapter 162 and local ordinance.
+The Code Enforcement Board (CEB) process was created and is operated pursuant to Florida Statutes Chapter 162 and local ordinance.
 During evidentiary hearings, the CEB is responsible to hear testimony from the City and property owners about code violations involving privately owned property.

-The SM has the authority to defer lien certification so that the property owner can correct violations without penalty, but also has the authority to certify liens against property for failure to correct violations.
-Further, both the CEB and the SM hear lien release requests.
+The CEB has the authority to defer lien certification so that the property owner can correct violations without penalty, but also has the authority to certify liens against property for failure to correct violations.
+Further, the CEB hears lien release requests.
 To request a hearing for lien reduction or release, interested parties must submit a notarized application for consideration.
-Generally, the CEB and SM will not grant reduction or release of liens on properties with active code violations.
+Generally, the CEB will not grant reduction or release of liens on properties with active code violations.

-CEB meeting dates are generally the fourth Wednesday each month and the SM hearings are once each month on the Tuesday just prior to the regular monthly CEB meeting.
+CEB meeting dates are generally the fourth Wednesday each month.
 (Due to holidays in November and December, meeting dates may be scheduled earlier in those months.)
 Meetings begin at 8:30 a.m. and (with rare exceptions) are conducted at City Hall Council Chambers at 175 5th Street North in St. Petersburg.

 - CEB Rules of Procedure